Data & resources

 The Green Climate Fund is moving quickly to build a large and transformative project portfolio, with many projects already under implementation.
 To simplify and streamline the approval of certain small scale projects, GCF’s Board has approved a new approach: the Simplified Approval Process (SAP).
 The simplifications in this new approach should lead to a reduction in time and effort required to go from project conception to implementation.

-GCF in Brief: Direct Access
+GCF in Brief: Direct access

 One of the Green Climate Fund’s distinctive features is the provision for developing countries to access financial resources through national entities, meaning that climate finance can be channelled to the country directly.
 This factsheet explains how direct access works and the support provided for direct access Accredited Entities.

-GCF in Brief: Safeguards
+GCF in Brief: Complementarity and coherence

 GCF is committed to ensuring that our activities complement those of other funds, and that together we have a coherent approach to supporting the climate ambitions of developing countries.
 Complementarity refers to synergies among the various climate funds’ activities in similar sectors and themes (adaptation or mitigation), and even across regions of similar characteristics, with the aim of scaling up transformative actions.
 Coherence is about using country programming to seek alignment with...